breddlane/personal-website-frontend/README.md

 - Code viewer
 - AI chat interface with context retention (requires backend)

+## Font Note

+The **Century Gothic** font files have been removed from this repository.

+For proper display, it is recommended that **Century Gothic** is installed on your system.

 ## Backend Note

 The AI chat, token management, and user analytics are handled by a **custom Node.js backend with SQLite**.
 This repo **does not include the backend**, but the frontend works fully when connected to the server.